justanothercell/pybox/README.md

 -> Process finished with exit code -1073741819 (0xC0000005)
 ```
 ## planned/todo
+- safe extraction of variables/functions
-- will add later as my time is now limited
+- will add more later as my time is now limited
 - any contributions are welcome and if you do not want to make a pull request at least submit a bug :)